-While we title this composition ‘an essay’, it can also be approached from another angle, i.e., as a nonfiction story.
+While we are teaching a short essay on my best friend’, it can also be approached from another angle, i.e., as a nonfiction story.

-While the clearcut essay format may be eminently suitable for younger students, you may wish to revisit this genre with older students, this time with an emphasis on storytelling.
+While the clearcut essay format may be eminently suitable for younger students, you may wish to revisit this genre with older students, this time emphasising storytelling.

 In this creative nonfiction approach, students can merge the essay format with storytelling elements such as character, setting, central conflict, rising action, climax, falling action, and resolution.

-Constructing their best friend composition in this manner creates an opportunity for students to work on structuring a nonfiction text and, at the same time, offers them a chance to develop their creative flair.
-To check out our Complete Guide to Narrative Writing, head over here.
+Constructing their best friend composition in this manner allows students to work on structuring a nonfiction text.
+Simultaneously, it offers them a chance to develop their creative flair.

 My Best Friend in 10 Lines

-Another approach particularly well-suited to younger students is the My Best Friend in 10 lines format.
+Another approach particularly well-suited to younger students is the my best friend essay 10 lines format.

-This helps younger students to get writing by giving them a clear target to aim for that makes the planning process easy.
+This helps younger students get writing by giving them a clear target to aim for, which makes planning easy.

 However, you can still introduce the three elements of the 5-paragraph essay here.
 As students list the points they want to make in their 10 lines, they can be encouraged to group these into introduction, body, and conclusion sections.

 For example, a plan might look like this: